getodk/docs/odk1-src/central-upgrade.rst

 Now, get the latest client and server: ``git submodule update -i``.
 Then, build your server from the latest code you just fetched: ``docker-compose build``.

+.. admonition:: Note

+  If you run into problems with this step, try stopping the Central software (``systemctl stop docker-compose@central``) and retry ``docker-compose build`` after it has shut down the Central website.

 Finally, restart the running server to pick up the changes: ``systemctl restart docker-compose@central``.